-There is some strong language in section 64 of the Doctrine and Covenants regarding who has claim upon our hearts.
-"I, the Lord, require the hearts of the children of men" (D&C 64:22).
+There is some strong language in section 64 of the Doctrine and Covenants regarding who has claim upon our hearts: "I, the Lord, require the hearts of the children of men" (D&C 64:22).

-So when the inquirers in the car with the outof-state license asked, "Where is the church of the Mormons?" how should I have answered?
-It has bothered me ever since.
-If I had pointed to my chest and said that the Church should be first and foremost in my heart, the inquiring travelers surely would have gone away somewhat bewildered.
-But I would have been more accurate than I was by directing them to our beloved, magnificent, sky-piercing spires, the great majestic dome, and the other worldfamous monuments and edifices, wonderful and unique and great as they are?
-I would have been more correct because the Lord said, "The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you" (Luke 17:20-21).
+So when the inquirer in the car with the outof-state license plate asked, "Where is the church of the Mormons?"
+I could have answered differently.
+I could have pointed to my chest and said that the Church should be first and foremost in our hearts.
+Then the traveler would surely have been somewhat bewildered.
+But that response would have been more accurate than my directing him to our beloved, magnificent, skypiercing spires; the great majestic dome; and the other world-famous monuments and edificeswonderful and unique and great as they are.
+It would have been more correct because the Lord said, "The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you" (Luke 17:20-21).

-So The Church of Jesus Christ of Latter-day Saints is in our heart of hearts, and, when it is in our hearts as individuals, it will also be in our great buildings of worship, in our great educational institutions, in our magnificent temples, and it will also be in our homes and families.
+The Church of Jesus Christ of Latter-day Saints should be in our hearts, and, when it is in our individual hearts, it will also be in our great buildings of worship, in our lovely educational institutions, and in our magnificent temples, as well as in our homes and families.

-Mostly, what I want you to remember this evening is that this humble servant has a testimony of the divinity of this holy work to which we have all been called.
-And I testify as one of the special witnesses, like Peter when some of the early Saints had begun to fall away, and the Savior was troubled.
-The Savior said to the Twelve, "Will ye also go away?"
-Peter responded for the Twelve and said, "Lord, to whom shall we go? thou hast the words of eternal life.
-And we believe and are sure that thou art that Christ, the Son of the living God" (John 6:67-69).
-To this I testify in his sacred name, even Jesus Christ.
-Amen.
+But the keys of the kingdom rest with the president of the Church.
+It is that authority that activates and governs all Church activities.
+Without priesthood keys and authority, there would be no church.

+Paul's prayer was that Christ may dwell in our hearts by faith (see Ephesians 3:13-19).
+That is my prayer also.
+I feel like Peter when some of the early Saints had begun to fall away.
+The Savior was troubled and said to the Twelve, "Will ye also go away?"

+Peter responded for the Twelve by remarking:

+Lord, to whom shall we go? thou hast the words of eternal life.

+And we believe and are sure that thou art that Christ, the Son of the living God.
+[John 6:67-69]

+Of that I testify in his sacred name, even Jesus Christ, amen.